tillabendum/survey/README.md

 ----------------------

-  Escape sequence starts with '%' symbol and terminates with one of those characters 'x' 'h' 'b' 'd' 'i' 'n'.
-Between % and termination characters 'x' 'h' 'b' 'd' 'i' 'n' must be a decimal number that states number of bits in a field
+  Escape sequence starts with '%' symbol and terminates with one of those characters 'x' 'h' 'b' 'd' 'i' 'u' 'n'.
+Between % and termination characters 'x' 'h' 'b' 'd' 'i' 'u' 'n' must be a decimal number that states number of bits in a field

   'x' and 'h' terminators are equivalent